 To correct it and get past it we just need to realign our values and what makes us happy.
 For me that is time outside, working out, time with our dogs, or just some alone time with my wife.
 What do you value and what makes you happy?

-After we come to terms with our feeling and are able to realign our values and happiness we must educate ourselves about money.
+After we come to terms with our feeling and can realign our values and happiness we must educate ourselves about money.
 I mean that in an all-encompassing way.
 Having a general knowledge or understanding of financial literacy is the next step to this puzzle of how to deal with money FOMO.

 With so much information in the personal finance space, anyone could get paralyzed by too much information.
 Also, I have seen people just get overwhelmed thinking they are not “smart enough” to be good with money or to learn how.
 This goes back to step one breathe, acknowledge the feeling and overcome that limiting belief.